Employment Law Attorneys at McLaughlin & Sanchez

 Wherever you work, you have certain rights as an employee.
 As an employee, you have the right to be treated fairly and with respect by your employer.
 Not only is it the right thing to do, it's the law.
 The penalties for violating the law are severe.
 Even so, some employers still treat their workers with shocking unfairness and disrespect.
 That is never acceptable.

-San Diego, CA attorney Robert A. McLaughlin is an experienced advocate for employees.
-He has a record of success in fighting violations of employment law.
-An experienced litigator, he has successfully used the legal system to consistently get results for clients.
+We are experienced advocates for employees.
+We have a record of success in fighting violations of employment law.
+We have successfully used the legal system to consistently get results for clients.

-At the Law Office of Robert A. McLaughlin, our only interest is in protecting the rights of workers.
+At McLaughlin & Sanchez, our only interest is in protecting the rights of workers.
 We only represent employees, not employers.
 If an employer has violated your rights, can be your voice.
 We can help you get the justice and compensation you rightfully deserve.

 "How do employers violate the rights of workers?"

 Most employers follow the law and treat their workers fairly.
 And when there is a violation, they have set up procedures to deal with it appropriately.

 Some employers may not be aware of federal, state and local employment laws.
 Others think they are above the law.
 Either way, there is no excuse for treating employees with anything other than fairness or respect.
 And we will not rest until the offending employers pay for their actions.

 "What should I do if an employer has violated my rights?"

 The first and most important thing you should do is put everything in writing.
 We would advise you to make a formal, written complaint to your supervisor or human resources department.
 In the complaint, include specific details about what happened, when it happened and how your supervisor or other employees responded.